yaroslaff/hoocron/README.md

 # hoocron
-Cron with different triggers to kick immediate execution of jobs
+Hoocron is cron alternative with different hooks to trigger immediate execution of jobs

 # Installation
 ~~~